-Although hashtags were created as a way to organize the massive amount of content working its way through Twitter, they’ve since evolved into something much more.
+Although hashtags were created as a way to organize the massive amount of content working its way through Twitter and social media, they’ve since evolved into something much more for user generated content.
 Successful hashtag campaigns have become a way for people and brands to create conversations, interact with friends and fans, and promote their products to massive amounts of new users.

-There are two main ways brands can take advantage of hashtags for their marketing efforts: creating their own hashtags and taking advantage of trending hashtags.
+There are a few main ways brands can take advantage of hashtags for their marketing efforts: creating their own hashtags and taking advantage of trending hashtags.
 Each has its own benefits, shortfalls, and fantastic examples that we’ll explore.

 Brands Creating Their Own Successful Hashtag Campaigns